improving-ottawa/sbt-buf/README.md

 ## Tasks

 - `bufCompatCheck` - Breaking change detection task.
-As described in How it Works, accepts a version of the artifact to which compare the working directory against as an argument.
+As described in How it Works, accepts as an argument a version of the artifact to which compare the working directory against.
   - Eg. ```$> sbt "bufCompatCheck 1.2.1"```
-- `bufLint` - Currently on supports running over the current working directory.
-Runs only on sources fromm this project, ignores import/external proto sources.
+- `bufLint` - Currently only supports running over the current working directory.
+Runs only on sources from this project, ignores import/external proto sources.

 ## Configuration

 - `bufImageArtifact: Boolean` - Controls the default behaviour of automatically adding the Buf artifact generation and publishing to the build.
 Set to `false` to disable this default behaviour.
 - `bufArtifactDefinition: Artifact` - Defines the artifact characteristics of the Buf artifact.
 Is not really meant for manipulation by clients.
 - `bufImageDir: File` - Target directory in which Buf working directory image is generated.
-Defaults to
+Defaults to `target/buf`.
 - `bufImageExt: ImageExtension` - Extension format to use for generated Buf images.
 Defaults to Binary.
 Beware that this is a global setting and controls not only image generation, but artifact resolution.
 Be careful when changing this configuration:  if you have previously generated/published artifacts of a different extension type, changing this will have the effect of not being able to resolve that same artifact using the new/different extension value.
-- `bufAgainstImageDir: File` - Target directory in which Buf against target image for breaking change detection is downloaded to")
+- `bufAgainstImageDir: File` - Target directory in which Buf against target image for breaking change detection is downloaded to.
+Defaults to `target/buf-against`.
 - `breakingCategory: Seq[BreakingUse]` - Category to use for configuring breaking change detection.
-Defaults to the Buf default of `List(FILE)`
+Defaults to the Buf default of `List(FILE)`.

 ## How it works